runicscribe/worldbuilding-docs/dae-machina/culture/peoples/language.md

 - **Daelean**: Rooted in Old Aeldar, and includes most languages spoken by the Ael'daal, Ael'midh, and Eaosian 'jinn.
 - **Lauan**: The oldest of the three language families found across the Kita Lau isles
 - **Eaos-Fae**: Includes all Daal'fae and Midh'fae cants, along with spoken Leonin (although some scholars consider this the sole member of its own language family)
-- **Nortuk**: Comprises the languages spoken by the Dhagian 'midh and Northern 'thal
+- **Nortusk**: Comprises the languages spoken by the Dhagian 'midh and Northern 'thal
 - **Quontuk**: Includes the offical language of the Quon Xi empire, along with several other languages spoken across eastern Quon Xi and western Kita Lau
 - **Kaldean**: Includes a wide variety of languages spoken throughout western and southern Quon Xi.
 - **Draco-Xerec**: Originated with the Xeres empire, and now found in several different languages.